-This material contains proposed terms and conditions that are indicative and for discussion purposes only.
-Finalized terms and conditions are subject to further discussion and negotiation and Stifel Nicolaus ("Stifel) does not guarantee that all financing options will be available at the time of the contemplated transaction.
+Stifel does not express any view as to whether financing options presented in these materials are achievable or will be available at the time of any contemplated transaction.
+These materials do not constitute an offer or solicitation to sell or purchase any securities and are not a commitment by Stifel to provide or arrange any financing for any transaction or to purchase any security in connection therewith and may not relied upon as an indication that such an offer will be provided in the future.
 Where indicated, this presentation may contain information derived from sources other than Stifel.
 While we believe such information to be accurate and complete, Stifel does not guarantee the accuracy of this information.
-This material is based on information currently available to Stifel or its sources and we do not undertake to update the recipient of this presentation of changes that may occur in the future.
-Stifel Nicolaus does not provide accounting, tax or legal advice; however, you should be aware that any proposed indicative transaction could have accounting, tax, legal or other implications that should be discussed with your advisors and /or counsel.
+This material is based on information currently available to Stifel or its sources and is subject to change without notice.
+Stifel does not provide accounting, tax or legal advice; however, you should be aware that any proposed indicative transaction could have accounting, tax, legal or other implications that should be discussed with your advisors and /or counsel as you deem appropriate.